Bridge Models

 • Name: Forms use the qualification name to identify which qualification to use for the model.

-• Result Type: The result type is used to define whether the qualification will return one (Single) or multiple (Multiple) results.
+• Result Type: The result type defines whether the qualification will return one (Single) or multiple (Multiple) results.

-• Query: The query and parameters are passed to the bridge adapter using this qualification.
+• Query: This qualification passes the query and parameters to the bridge adapter.
 These values are normally passed along to the source system.

 Each model can have several qualifications defined.